 The hardest part of Spring Cleaning is just getting started.
 By using the twelve tips above, you’ll be fully equipped to give your house the extra love it really needs, and provide a healthy environment for your family.
-I’d also suggest you check out Closetbox to partner with during the process, because they really make the event so much more manageable.
-And I bet you’ll find a lot of your stored items heading to a donation center rather than back in your house.
+And I bet you’ll find a lot of your stored items heading to a donation center rather than back in your house during the process.
 Make this your year to get organized, decluttered, and take back your home from all that stuff.

 Get Email Updates